 - Accessibility: value for money, transparent pricing, and clear privacy commitments.

-Below is a practical snapshot of the most popular and well-rounded options.
+The top VPNs actually used in the USA right now Below is a practical snapshot of the most popular and well-rounded options.
 Each entry includes what it’s best for, notable strengths, and what to watch out for.
 All of these have solid US server coverage and reputable privacy protections.

 - NordVPN